fly49/flashcards/README.md

 * Create as many cards as you want, organize them into decks.

+* Scheduled mailing notifications about cards that were expired and need to be learned.

 * Embedded SuperMemo algo provides efficency in learning words, just checking their translation on the main page.

-* Scheduled mailing notifications about cards that were expired and need to be learned.
+SuperMemo is about periods of repetions in learning something, based on successful and unsuccessful attempts.
+To learn more, check out [this](https://www.supermemo.com/english/ol/sm2.htm).

 [Link to deployed app](https://flymyflashcards.herokuapp.com/)